 Whenever South College faculty, staff, or students, will be conducting human subjects research at other facilities (such as hospitals, clinics, schools, school districts, factories, offices, etc.), the researcher must ensure that the outside entity is aware of the proposed research activity and has no objections (i.e., agrees to participate).
-Investigators are required to provide an assurance that this requirement has been met in the IRB application.
-When the researcher indicates the research will occur at an outside facility, reads the reminder, and signs the application, the researcher is indicating compliance with this requirement.
+If the research will be conducted at any location other than South College, the investigator is responsible for obtaining a letter of support from each site.
+The letter will be from a person in authority to grant permission to perform research at the site.
+The letter will be addressed to the investigator and indicate that they are knowledgeable about the nature of the research project that will be performed and that they approve of this research to be conducted in their business or facility.
+A copy of the letter should be attached to the submitted research protocol.